 "Nice car," he says, but then, "Do you know how fast—"

 "Officer, it's my fault," my father interrupts.
 "My son here is a much more careful man than me.
 He is a better driver, doesn't like to speed.
 On the contrary.
-But he knows that I, his father, am very sick and do not have long to live, and I asked him to hurry, and very much against his will, he's been hurrying.
-I apologize and ask your indulgence, but having asked for it, I would also ask that you allow us to continue on—not so quickly, of course—to our little house in Mashinticook, just over the border, so that an old man may die among his flowers."
+But he knows I, his father, am very sick and do not have long to live, and I asked him to hurry, and very much against his will, he's been hurrying.
+I apologize and ask your indulgence, but having asked for it, I would also ask you allow us to continue on—not so quickly, of course—to our little house in Mashinticook, just over the border, so an old man may die among his flowers."

 I look up at the trooper's face.
 His Ray Bans mask any expression.
 His jaw remains set, but he seems to grind his teeth for a moment as he takes us in.